eHealthAfrica/aether/gather2-couchdb-sync/README.md

 Run all tests with:

-`docker-compose run couchdb-sync manage test`
+`docker-compose run couchdb-sync test`

 You can run separate tests using (for example):

-`docker-compose run couchdb-sync manage test importer.tests.test_import`
+`docker-compose run couchdb-sync test gather2.sync.tests.test_import`

 Everything about the Google Tokens
 -------